 Radiate a warm glow

 Candlelight is the best lighting when it comes to transforming a room into a cosy haven.
-The warm glow helps to create a comforting atmosphere and the delicate aroma of pure essential oils that are in every Liz Earle Botanical Candle makes it a multisensory affair.
-If the room is large, then enhance the effect of the candles by carefully positioning them in front of mirrors or on top of reflective surfaces.
+The warm glow helps to create a comforting atmosphere and if you can get your hands on a candle infused with your favourite scent, there’s nothing else like it – this is the start of pumpkin spice season, after all… If the room is large, then enhance the effect of the candles by carefully positioning them in front of mirrors or on top of reflective surfaces.
 I like to make my own candlestick holders from empty wine or olive oil bottles.

 Create comforting dishes

 I really enjoy creating warming, seasonal recipes for autumnal nights – the payoff they provide is so rewarding in terms of taste and nourishment, fuelling you with goodness at a time of year when it’s needed most.
-The Liz Earle Wellbeing Magazine is a great source of inspiration and recipes for me – from a feast of butternut squash stew and harrisa griddled aubergine with freekeh, to fig and bay tarts and a delicious baked honey cinnamon and cashew cheesecake, there are some brilliant winter warmers in the latest issue, so do check them out!
-Also head to your local farmer’s market and try experimenting with different winter vegetables – my favorite discovery last winter was spaghetti squash!
+My colleague and friend Ethnobotanist James Wong’s book 10-a-day the easy way is a constant source of inspiration for me.
+From triple berry hotcakes and fruit-filled crumble with a splash of rum to Thai curry complete with butternut squash and mangetouts, there’s a tasty treat you’re sure to love.
+Also head to your local farmer’s market to sample some harvest season delights – one of my favourite discoveries was spaghetti squash!

 Get some fresh air

-Get outside and enjoy the seasons!
+Get outside and enjoy all the natural beauty the season has to offer – at a social distance, of course.
 Nothing beats a long walk down winding country lanes if I am back in Yorkshire, beach walks in Devon or exploring the city when I am London.
 It’s always so invigorating, inhaling the crisp air and finding something new.
 With cold, rosy cheeks glowing and legs fully stretched, it feels a real treat to open the front door and relish in the cosy and comforting atmosphere you’ve created at home.
-Just make sure you’ve got a plenty of hot tea and some left over veggie stew to warm you up!
+Just make sure you’ve got plenty of hot tea and some left over veggie stew to warm you up!